-Friedreich's ataxia is a rare disease passed down through families (inherited) that affects the muscles and heart.
+Friedreich's ataxia is a rare disease passed down through families (inherited).
+It affects the muscles and heart.

 Friedreich's ataxia is caused by a defect in a gene called Frataxin (FXN).
-This gene is located on chromosome 9.
 Changes in this gene cause the body to make too much of a part of DNA called trinucleotide repeat (GAA).
 Normally, the body contains about 8 to 30 copies of GAA.
-Those with Friedreich's ataxia have as many as 1,000 copies.
-The more copies of GAA a patient has, the earlier in life the disease starts and the faster it gets worse.
+People with Friedreich's ataxia have as many as 1,000 copies.
+The more copies of GAA a person has, the earlier in life the disease starts and the faster it gets worse.

 Friedreich's ataxia is an autosomal recessive genetic disorder.
 This means you must get a copy of the defective gene from both your mother and father.

 Symptoms are caused by the wearing away of structures in areas of the brain and spinal cord that control coordination, muscle movement, and other functions.
-Symptoms generally begin in childhood before puberty, and may include:
+Symptoms most often begin before puberty.
+Symptoms may include:

 - Abnormal speech